paztronomer/bpm_calibrations/README.md

-#D ES Bad Pixel Masks
+# DES Bad Pixel Masks
 Auxiliary scripts for DES BPM generation, as part of the yearly calibrations

 ## Instructions to create BPM